Phoenix Stakes (United States)

 The Phoenix Stakes is an American Thoroughbred horse race held annually at Keeneland Race Course in Lexington, Kentucky.
-Open to horses age three and older, it is contested on dirt over a distance of six furlongs and currently offers a purse of $350,000.
+Open to horses age three and older, it is contested on dirt over a distance of six furlongs and currently offers a purse of $400,000.
 Raced in early October, prior to 1989 it was run during the track's spring meeting.
 It became a Grade III event in 2000, then was upgraded to Grade II status in 2016.

 Part of the Breeders' Cup Challenge series, the winner of the Phoenix Stakes automatically qualifies for the Breeders' Cup Sprint.

 History

 Founded in 1831 with the name from the local Phoenix Hotel, it is the oldest thoroughbred horse race in North America though it has not been run continuously.
 Hosted by the Kentucky Association racetrack in Lexington until 1930, the event was restarted at Keeneland Race Course in 1937.
 From 1943 to 1945, the race was renewed as part of the Keeneland-at-Churchill Downs meetings.
 Over the years it has been called the Brennan, Chiles, Phoenix, Association, Phoenix Hotel Stakes and Phoenix Handicap.

 The Phoenix Stakes was raced on dirt until 2006 when Keeneland Race Course installed a synthetic Polytrack surface.
 In 2014, the Polytrack was replaced by a new dirt surface.
 As a result of these changes, Keeneland maintains separate sets of track records.

-The 2016 Phoenix Stakes was the 164th running on the race.
-A. P. Indian won while establishing a track record for the new dirt surface.
+The 2016 Phoenix Stakes was won by A. P. Indian while establishing a track record for the new dirt surface.